-The Disneyland Resort began a phased reopening on July 9th, and the Disneyand and Disney California Adventure theme parks are now expected to reopen with limited capacity on April 30, 2021.
-A park reservation and valid admission for the same park on the same date are required to visit the park, and until further notice only California residents may visit the parks.
+The Disneyland Resort began a phased reopening on July 9th, and the Disneyand and Disney California Adventure theme parks reopened with limited capacity on April 30, 2021.
+A park reservation and valid admission for the same park on the same date are required to visit the park.

 Guests who already hold unexpired Disneyland theme park tickets can check park reservations online at Disneyland.com/parksupdates starting April 9, and can book reservations beginning April 15.
-New park ticket sales will begin at 8 a.m.
+New park ticket sales began at 8 a.m.
 PT on April 15.
 See this page for more details.

-Disney’s Grand Californian Hotel & Spa reopens on April 29, 2021, with limited capacity.
-Disney Vacation Club Villas at Disney’s Grand Californian Hotel & Spa will plan to reopen May 2.
-Disney’s Paradise Pier Hotel and the Disneyland Hotel are closed, and will reopen at a to be determined.
+Disney’s Grand Californian Hotel & Spa reopened on April 29, 2021, with limited capacity.
+Disney Vacation Club Villas at Disney’s Grand Californian Hotel & Spa will reopened May 2.
+Disney’s Paradise Pier Hotel reopened June 15, 2021.
+The Disneyland Hotel reopens on July 2, 2021.

 More information here.

-From on March 18 through April 19, 2021, portions of Disney California Adventure will reopen for the new A Touch of Disney outdoor event.
-Food and merchandise will be available, but no rides.
-This is a hard ticket event and advance purchase is required; read more details here.
+From on March 18 through April 19, 2021, portions of Disney California Adventure reopened for the new A Touch of Disney outdoor event.
+Food and merchandise was available, but no rides.
+This is a hard ticket event and advance purchase was required; read more details here.

 Disneyland’s current Annual Pass program has been ended.
 All existing Disneyland Annual Passholders will receive a prorated refund for the time remaining on their pass.
 A new passport program will be announced in the future.

-The Downtown Disneyland shopping district is currently open, including portions of Disney’s California Adventure.
+The Downtown Disneyland shopping district is currently open.
 As of January 26, 2021, select dining locations have reopened, and food or drink may be consumed by guests on Disneyland Resort property.